 Who manages the money?

 We do.
-Members’ contributions are deposited in the Women United in Philanthropy Fund maintained by Bergen County’s United Way.
+Members’ contributions are deposited in the Women United in Philanthropy Fund maintained by the Foundation of Northern New Jersey.
 Every circle needs a legal “fiduciary agent” in order for the contributions to be tax deductible.
-The United Way serves as ours, and gives us in-kind support and office space, too.
+The Foundation serves as ours, and gives us in-kind support and office space, too.
 This makes it possible for us to run the circle and for 100 percent of our member contributions go directly to our grant fund.

 How do you decide what programs to fund?